 2. The year of cloud-native:

 The changing market dynamics and the need to stay agile and adaptable will further drive the adoption of containerization and cloud-native apps in 2021.
 IDC predicts that over 500 million Digital apps and services will be developed and deployed using Cloud-native approaches.
-Kubernetes in production is expected to go mainstream in 2021 as enterprises to strive to roll out applications and services in record time.
+Kubernetes in production is expected to go mainstream in 2021 as enterprises strive to roll out applications and services in record time.

-3. “Edge” over datacenter:
+3. “Edge” over data centre:

-Many industry experts however believe that edge will likely eat into cloud computing spending.
-In reality, 2021 will see both these technologies complementing and co-existing to deliver true real-time experience to customers.
+Many industry experts, however, believe that edge will likely eat into cloud computing spending.
+In reality, 2021 will see these technologies complementing and co-existing to deliver a real-time experience to customers.
 Rather than existing as two siloed components, both cloud and edge computing technologies will be leveraged for their respective advantages to fulfil changing customer demands.